HexyWitch/wasm-bin/README.md

 Building is as simple as running the build command in your project directory
 ```
-$ wasm-build build
+$ wasm-bin build
 ```
-During the build process wasm-build will ask you to confirm automatically installing [wasm-bindgen](https://github.com/alexcrichton/wasm-bindgen) CLI tool and [webpack](https://webpack.js.org/) if they are not found on your system.
+During the build process wasm-bin will ask you to confirm automatically installing [wasm-bindgen](https://github.com/alexcrichton/wasm-bindgen) CLI tool and [webpack](https://webpack.js.org/) if they are not found on your system.

-The wasm-build build outputs a bundled javascript app to ./target/wasm-build/<target_name>/dist/<target_name>.js.
+The wasm-bin build outputs a bundled javascript app to ./target/wasm-bin/<target_name>/dist/<target_name>.js.

 ### Running

 Running a packaged is as easy as building.
 ```
-$ wasm-build run
+$ wasm-bin run
 ```
 When the build is finished, the application will be served at http://localhost:8000.